 - Foods with many condiments

 - Cow’s milk and products derived from cow’s milk.

-It is necessary that you change our diet, orienting it primarily in order to cleanse your system in order to eliminate those substances that are keeping your organs and systems from obtaining and maintaining equilibrium.
+It may be necessary for you to change your diet.
+You may have to orient it toward the cleansing of your system.
+This will help you eliminate those substances that are keeping your organs from obtaining and maintaining equilibrium.

 How can I cleanse my system?

--For at least one week’s time try to drink at least three liters of water a day.
+-Try to drink at least three liters of water a day for a week.

 -Start your day with a glass of lemon juice.